Conoce a Jordan Henry

 Soon after, the "controversy" is amplified through legacy media, who cover the "controversy" in a "both sides" framing that legitimizes the original extremist claim within moderate, often older communities that still consume legacy media.
 These news consumers may not have any connection to public schools and thus believe that the claim must be true because it is in the New York Times or on CNN.

-Public institutions, often understaffed and unable to monitor in real-time, are caught off-guard by the intensity and violence of the threats.
-They believe that if they ignore the extremists, they will go away.
+Public institutions, often understaffed and unable to monitor threats in real-time, are caught off-guard by extremists' intensity and violence.
+School boards, parents, city councils, and residents mistakenly believe that if they ignore the extremists, they will go away.

-However, most voters don't vote at all, let alone in local elections.
-Elections are ripe targets for extremist takeovers.
-Extremists on City Councils and School Boards quickly lead to ongoing chaos, staff resignations, and legal fights that drain city and school budgets of operating funds, decrease public and school safety, and erode public trust in government.
+Because most voters don't vote at all, let alone in local elections, these elections are ripe targets for extremist takeovers.
+Extremists on City Councils and School Boards quickly lead to ongoing chaos, staff resignations, and legal fights that drain city and school budgets of operating funds, decrease public and school safety, and further erode public trust in government.